 A Word About Grade Levels and Being ‘Behind’

 Before we get started, I’d like to discuss grade levels for a minute.
 You know those ‘What Your 3rd Grader Needs to Know’ books?
-Grade levels and predetermined lists of what to teach in each grade were designed with the public school in mind.
-Standardizing what kids will be taught each year is helpful so that kids aren’t studying early American History year after year.
+They contain lists of what kids in each grade level are learning in public school.
+Standardizing what kids will be taught each year is helpful so that kids aren’t studying early American History year after year and never getting to World History.
 They give a structure and order to institutionalized school settings.

 Grade Levels in the Homeschool